“If marketing has one goal, it’s to reach customers at the moments that most influence their decisions.”

 Growing your company to a deadline means there is no capacity for wasting marketing resources or customer attention.
 It is imperative that your marketing appears when and where the need is recognised and your customer is looking for partners or suppliers.

 One of the biggest disconnects in companies is between sales and marketing teams.
-Often the sales team understands how the customers buy, but the marketing team doesn’t have the journey mapped and therefore cannot provide support to that customer through that decision journey.
-Or marketing are delivering leads and sales not converting ‘a golden opportunity’; there’s always something.
+Often the sales team understands how their customers buy, but the marketing team doesn’t have the journey mapped and therefore cannot provide support to customers through said decision journey.
+There are also the instances where marketing are delivering leads and sales are not converting ‘the golden opportunity’; there’s always something.

-If the prospect has decided you might be the right fit for their need at that particular time, relying on the old methods and B2B decision funnels is increasingly challenging and often not producing the desired results.
-The new B2B customer journey is where customers are prompted by a trigger (one of their own, not one of

-you company’s making) to take action and start looking more deeply at your company, products and/or services.
+If the prospect has decided you might be the right fit for their need(s) at that particular time, you’ll find out first-hand that relying on the old methods and B2B decision funnels is increasingly challenging and will often not produce the desired results.
+What’s needed is a new B2B customer journey, one where customers are prompted by a trigger (one of their own, not one of your company’s making) to take action and start looking more deeply at your company, products and/or services.

-Following their research and their initial contact with you, your understanding of their triggers is the best driver for building a successful strategy.
-It ensures that the customer is at the centre of the communication and you can tailor your approach to his need rather than relentlessly pushing products which may or may not be relevant.
-Demand triggers like software becoming non-compliant, missed sales targets, staff shortages following a contract win etc. deliver immediate and quantifiable demand.
+Following their research and initial contact with you, your understanding of their triggers is the best driver for building a successful strategy.
+It ensures that the customer is at the centre of the communication, allowing you to tailor your approach to his/her needs, rather than relentlessly pushing products which may or may not be relevant.
+Demand triggers like software becoming non-compliant, missed sales targets and staff shortages following a contract win all deliver immediate and quantifiable demand.

 Free access to our growth analysis tool for B2B companies.
 Analyse, measure and chart your progress as you sharpen your step growth capability using our online tool.Use the tool